Probation before judgment, also known as “P.B.J.” in Maryland, is a disposition or outcome a person may receive in a

 Hire a Lawyer for a PBJ in Maryland

 Charged with a DUI/DWI, traffic ticket or a criminal charge in Maryland can be scary.
-Worrying about the possible outcomes, including a probation before judgment, can cause a lot of sleepless nights.
+Worrying about the possible outcomes, including probation before judgment, can cause a lot of sleepless nights.

 A PBJ for a first time DUI or DWI can make a lot of the consequences a lot easier to deal with.
 An experienced Maryland DUI/DWI lawyer can be helpful in getting you a PBJ for the first time DUI or DWI charge in Maryland.

-If you are facing criminal or traffic charges, contact attorney Randolph Rice today ((410) 694-7291) to discuss your case and if you’re charges are eligible for a PBJ.
+If you are facing criminal or traffic charges, contact attorney Randolph Rice today (410) 694-7291 to discuss your case and if your charges are eligible for a PBJ.